• Skip to primary navigation

 So, let's cook!

-The Ingredients, clockwise from top: sweet pickle relish, miracle whip or mayonnaise, lemon juice, chopped fresh chives, and lemon juice.
+Ingredients for The Best Tartar Sauce, clockwise from top: sweet pickle relish, miracle whip or mayonnaise, lemon juice, chopped fresh chives, and lemon juice.

 Here's what you need to make your own tartar sauce: